-- 8.2 Sites for Gypsies, Travellers and Travelling Showpeople means sites providing any number of Traveller pitches. - 8.3 Traveller pitches mean pitches for residential occupation of caravans by Gypsies and Travellers or Travelling Showpeople, together with ancillary development e.g. amenity blocks and, where applicable, business use. - 8.4 Development of Traveller pitches within settlement boundaries or on sites allocated in a Development Plan Document does not need to be justified by showing a need. - 8.5 Traveller pitches may be permitted on Exception Sites in accordance with Chapter 4 where need is demonstrated in accordance with Chapter 6. - 8.6 There is no Affordable housing requirement from Traveller pitches.
+- 10.2 Sites for Gypsies, Travellers and Travelling Showpeople means sites providing any number of Traveller pitches.
+The definition of gypsies and travellers is given in the government's 'Planning Policy for Traveller Sites' policy document, as revised; and relevant case law. - 10.3 Traveller pitches mean pitches for residential occupation of caravans by Gypsies and Travellers or Travelling Showpeople, together with ancillary development e.g. amenity blocks and, where applicable, business use. - 10.4 Development of Traveller pitches within settlement boundaries or on sites allocated in a Development Plan Document does not need to be justified by showing a need. - 10.5 Traveller pitches may be permitted on Exception Sites in accordance with Chapter 4 where need is demonstrated in accordance with Chapter 6. - 10.6 There is no Affordable housing requirement from Traveller pitches.